With over 600 million users across the globe, Instagram is quickly becoming a focal point for businesses of all sizes who use social media.

 Creating Instagram posts on desktop can be a massive time saver.
 Here’s why:

 - Creating your graphics or editing your photos on your desktop can be much faster than doing so on your mobile.

 - Most Instagram scheduling tools save you from the hassle of transferring your graphics and photos from your desktop to your mobile.

 With Buffer for Instagram, you can upload your image and schedule a post on your desktop.
-When it’s the time to post, you will receive a notification on your mobile, and we’d have transferred the image to your mobile!
+Then we’ll either automatically post it for you or send you a notification at your chosen time.

 If you’re preparing your Instagram posts on desktop, here are some useful images sizes to ensure your content always looks great: